Kohistan honour killing: Investigations and legal rulings

 In relation to Amina, the report submitted by the commission to the Supreme court stated:

 By appearance, she was about 14/15 years old.
 Reportedly, the video was shot back in the year 2010 and [it] surfaced [on the internet] in 2012.
 If we subtract the six years from [Amina’s] age, her age at the time of video shooting would be between 8/9 years whereas girls visible in the [video]… look to be aged between 20/22 years back in the year 2010.

 Similar discrepancies were found in each case.

 Farzana Bari made a fresh statement to the court reiterating her earlier concerns that the girls seen in the video were not those who had been presented before the commission.
 She stated:

 "Photos of the girls taken during the commission session were given to a Reuters' journalist, Katharine Houreld, who got the matching done through a renowned independent British agency 'Digital Barriers'.
 It was found in the said report that the photos of the girls, who were made to appear before the commission, did not match the images of the girls appearing in the said video."

 In August 2018, on the order of the Supreme Court, the Kohistan police registered a first information report for the alleged honour killing of the five girls connected to the video.
-In December 2018, the investigation found that two out of five victims were reportedly alive and that three of the girls - Siran Jan, Begum Jan and Bazeegha - had, indeed, been killed.
+In December 2018, the investigation found that two out of five victims were reportedly alive and that three of the girls - Siran Jaan, Begum Jaan and Bazeegha - had, indeed, been killed.